johnLexicon/GitPlayground/file-2.md

 Adding content.
 Content to try to change with git --amend.
+Edited content.